QPtiling/2Dtilings-Binary/README.md

 # 2Dtilings-Binary

 ## Binary files
-Binary data files are located at a directory /binary.
 Each binary file includes the vertex points (~ one million) and nearest-neighbor bonds.
-The structure of the data should be clear after reading the source code of "src.cpp".
 Larger lattice data is upon request.

 |Name| File | Sites | Bonds |
 |:--|:-----------|:-----------:|:------------:|